 What Is the Flowtime Technique?
-A Complete Guide (2026)
+Complete Guide (2026)

 The Flowtime technique is a flexible time management method designed for people who find fixed-interval timers like Pomodoro disruptive.
 Instead of working in preset blocks, you work for as long as your focus naturally holds — then take a proportional break.